What is the passive voice?

 Since we use the verb essere to form the passive voice, the past participle has to agree in gender and number with the subject.

-So, the past participle will en in -o, -a, -i, or -e depending on whether the subject is masculine or feminine, and singular or plural.
+So, the past participle will end in -o, -a, -i, or -e depending on whether the subject is masculine or feminine, and singular or plural.

-- Conjugated form of the verb venire + past participle of the main verb
+The structure is: Conjugated form of the verb venire + past participle of the main verb.

 This means we don’t always need the verb essere when we want to use the passive voice.